MaxixSVK/minibot/README.md

 # Mini bot

-Discord bot made in discord.js v14.
+## Discord bot made in discord.js v14.
+Please note that this bot is still under development

 ## Features